 After 25 years away from University of Minnesota airwaves, they returned to school to finish their degree and became Radio K DJs and volunteers.
 Soon after, in May, 2012, they started the popular all-vinyl specialty show Basement Vinyls, which aired on Radio K until he graduated in 2013.

 Now, after taking a year off post-graduation, Basement Vinyls is back on Radio K, featuring a wide variety of records that he enjoys sharing with the Radio K audience.
 They explain:

 “Basement Vinyls is a retrospective of rock, pop, alternative, and many other musical genres—all on glorious vinyl.
-I believe that, despite the new ways to access music, vinyl should live on!
+We believe that, despite the new ways to access music, vinyl should live on!
 There is something special about the tonal quality of the vinyl record that cannot be matched by today’s music platforms, not to mention the music that was recorded on it!
-I can think of no better way to share that with the wonderful Radio K audience than by hosting a show that is 100% vinyl, and allowing listeners to have input into the show.”
+We can think of no better way to share that with the wonderful Radio K audience than by hosting a show that is 100% vinyl, and allowing listeners to have input into the show.”

 Because vinyl should live on.